 History of Bangus Festival

 Bangus Festival comes from the word bangus, the local name for milkfish (scientific name chanos chanos).
-It can be raised in salt, fresh, or brackish water and available to either fresh or frozen.
+It can be raised in salt, fresh, or brackish water, and it is available to consumers either fresh or frozen.
 It is prepared in various ways such as smoked, fried, filleted or dried.

 The province of Pangasinan is dotted with aquaculture ponds that cultivate the fish and produces over 27% of the country’s supply annually.

-In Dagupan City, Bangus Festival was started by then mayor Benjamin Lim in 2002.
+In Dagupan City, particularly, Bangus Festival was started by then mayor Benjamin Lim in 2002.
 It was established as the city’s annual festival and as a celebration of its production of bangus.
-It is renowned for tasty quality that is said to be brought about by its waters and the presence of algae called lablab that grows in the bed of the ponds.
+The kind of bangus that it produces is renowned for tasty quality that is said to be brought about by its waters and the presence of algae called lablab that grows in the bed of the ponds.

 Guinness Book of World Records 2003